mila-iqia/COVI-AgentSim/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''
+---

 # Prerequisites

-Please answer the following questions for yourself before submitting an issue. **YOU MAY DELETE THE PREREQUISITES SECTION.**
+Please answer the following questions for yourself before submitting an issue.

 - [ ] I am running the latest version
 - [ ] I checked the documentation and found no answer